Meghan, Duchess of Sussex, was target of organized hate campaign on Twitter, report says

 The pattern that emerged from how these accounts interact with one another was not “organic,” the report said, suggesting a coordinated effort to amplify harassment of the royal couple.

-Most of the hate tweets appeared to be generated by humans, said Bot Sentinel chief executive Christopher Bouzy in an email.
+Most of the hate tweets appeared to be generated by humans, Bot Sentinel chief executive Christopher Bouzy said in an email.
 “We looked for automated accounts and found very little evidence of bot activity.”

 Representatives for Harry and Meghan could not immediately be reached for comment early Wednesday.